 The Animal Welfare Share Program is available to:

-- “Non-Failed” PACFA-licensed* animal rescues/shelters that have had their PACFA license for more than one year
+- “Non-Failed” PACFA-licensed* animal rescues/shelters that have had their PACFA license for more than one year.
+If PACFA licensed, please email a copy of your last PACFA inspection.

 - feral cat organizations that have their 501c3 and are part of the Metro Denver CAT coalition,

-- and other nonprofit organizations that help people with pets (such as Volunteers for America and Spay Today).
+- and other nonprofit organizations that help people with pets (such as Volunteers for America, the Crisis Center, Docs on the Block, and Spay Today).

 *Non-failed PACFA-license refers to the “Last Inspection Outcome” on the “Last Inspection Date”.
 If the organization failed, then it will need to reapply once it has passed.